The Ibex 35 rises 2%, leads the rises in Europe and recovers 9,100 points

-The Ibex 35 goes back this Friday to 9,000 points and Telefónica rises

 The Ibex 35 closed the session this Friday with a rise of 2% to 9,145.6 points after a bullish opening on Wall Street.
-The rest of the European stock markets also ended up with increases this Friday: the EuroStoxx50 registered an increase of 1.61%, the French Cac 40 1.51%, the German Dax 30 1.41%, the FTSE 100 of London 1.20% and the Italian FTSE Mib 1.09%.
+The rest of the European stock markets also ended up with increases this Friday: the EuroStoxx50 registered a rise of 1.61%, the French Cac 40 1.51%, the German Dax 30 1.41%, the FTSE 100 from London 1.20% and the Italian FTSE Mib 1.09%.

 All this in a context of fear of higher inflation and marked by the presentation of business results and the publication of various macroeconomic data.